ErikFontanel/portfolio/content/expertise/index.md

 ## What I Do

+My main focus is **digital product design**.
+I like to fulfil an architect like role, being the translator between the designers intent, the developer's technical implementation, the user's experience and the business' goals.

-I collaborate with brands and startups to help them translate their vision and business goals into interactive digital products through an interdisciplinary understanding of design, development and strategy.
-I lead design teams, setup collaborative workflows, scaled design systems, hold workshops, and coach and train designers.
+I create concepts, architect user flows and design interfaces.
+I lead design teams, setup interdisciplinary workflows, scaled design systems, hold workshops, and coaching and training of your designers.

+{# {% canvas name='blobs' %} #}

 :::
+::: section

+## My capabilities

-## Working at the intersection of
+I'm working at the intersection of the following disciplines:

-::: section-3col

 <div class="col">